ThinkDataEd/curriculum/docs/unit1/lesson7.md

 submitting surveys regularly.

 18. Go over the previous day’s homework.
-Ask the Facilitator from each table group to conduct a round robin during which each team member shares their statistical investigative questions.
-The Recorder/Reporter will select and share the team's statistical investigative questions (one of each type; summary, comparison, association) with the class.
+Ask the Facilitator from each table group to conduct a round robin during which each team member shares their statistical questions.
+The Recorder/Reporter will select and share the team's statistical questions (one of each type; summary, comparison, association) with the class.

 ###**Class Scribes:**
 One team of students will give a brief talk to discuss what they think the 3 most important topics